cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/realtime_shipping_methods/not_displayed.rst

 #.
 If you set up a **USPS** shipping method, check that the user ID is confirmed.
 Call 800-344-7779 to confirm your ID.

+#.
+In **Multi-Vendor** check whether vendors' addresses are correct.
+An incorrect vendor's address prevents shipping methods from displaying on a storefront.